Information Access of the Oppressed: Freirean Design for Emancipatory Information Access: Information Access of the Oppressed

-While Freire's work centers on pedagogy and learning, we apply his theories to modern information access, where information seekers become `learners' via the search of digital information.
-We argue that information access platforms can and should serve as sites to enact emancipatory pedagogy: to encourage information seekers to co-opt and co-construct the IA platform, and in turn shape how information is experienced, as part of critically examining their realities within oppressive structures, and taking action to transform them.
 Our work begins with the observation that we typically relate to technology either as technologists (who envision and build technology) or as users (who seek information via the platform).
-Although developers and researchers may sometime use the technologies they build, most users of technology do not typically contribute directly to their envisioning or development.
-This dichotomy between technologists and users of technology mirrors the teacher-student relationship that Freire analyzes.
-By delegating the tasks of envisioning, designing, and governing information access platforms exclusively to technologists, we in turn elevate them to the position of gatekeepers of knowledge and hand them tremendous influence over our collective sensemaking of our place and relationships in this world; while the rest of the population is designated to be the \emph{objects} of technological influence---their existence digitized for monitoring, modeling, and manipulation.
-As Freire writes: \begin{quote} ``\emph{More and more, the oppressors are using science and technology as unquestionably powerful instruments for their purpose: the maintenance of the oppressive order through manipulation and repression.
-The oppressed, as objects, as `things,' have no purposes except those their oppressors prescribe for them.}'' \end{quote}
+Although technologists may sometime use the technologies they build, most users of technology do not typically contribute directly to their envisioning or development.
+This technologist-user dichotomy mirrors the teacher-student relationship that Freire analyzes.
+By delegating the tasks of envisioning, designing, and governing IA platforms exclusively to technologists, we in turn elevate them to the position of gatekeepers of knowledge and hand them tremendous influence over our collective sensemaking of our place and relationships in this world; while the rest of the population is designated to be the \emph{objects} of technological influence---their existence digitized for monitoring, modeling, and manipulation.
+As Freire writes: \begin{quoting} ``\emph{More and more, the oppressors are using science and technology as unquestionably powerful instruments for their purpose: the maintenance of the oppressive order through manipulation and repression.
+The oppressed, as objects, as `things,' have no purposes except those their oppressors prescribe for them.}'' (Page 60) \end{quoting}